WhiskersReneeWe/SQL_Journey/README.md

 # SQL Journey
 A high-level course note on [**Data Wrangling, Analysis and AB Testing with SQL** ](https://www.coursera.org/learn/data-wrangling-analysis-abtesting/home/welcome)

+SQL dialect used in this course is Postgresql

 # Summary on problem solving using SQL

 * Dive right in with any rough ideas in mind